DataDog/documentation/content/en/tracing/guide/tutorial-enable-go-containers.md

 ## Tracing configuration

-The tracing library enables the use of tags to help compile and display data accurately in the Datadog dashboard.
-This is done by enabling a few environment variables when running the application.
-The project Compose file that you set up earlier includes the environment variables `DD_ENV`, `DD_SERVICE`, and `DD_VERSION`, which are set to enable [Unified Service Tagging][17]:
+You can configure the tracing library to add tags to the telemetry it sends to Datadog.
+Tags help group, filter, and display data meaningfully in dashboards and graphs.
+To add tags, specify environment variables when running the application.
+The project `Makefile` includes the environment variables `DD_ENV`, `DD_SERVICE`, and `DD_VERSION`, which are set to enable [Unified Service Tagging][17]:

 {{< code-block lang="go" filename="docker/all-docker-compose.yaml" disable_copy="true" >}}
 environment: